 Mr. Ryan Jabbour is a diamond miner, entrepreneur, and gemologist, who has devoted over a decade of his life to the world of fancy colored diamonds.
 Beginning in New York, NY, Mr. Jabbour commenced his career studying precious stones at the Gemological Institute of America (GIA), where he earned his Gemologist degree at the young age of twenty-one.
 He then began apprenticing with some of the top cutters and rough diamond inspectors in the world, and spent several years in New York's diamond district, where he gained a wealth of understanding in the jewelry business.
 At the age of 24, Mr. Jabbour opened his first of several jewelry stores, and learned the art of connecting long-lasting relationships with clients and connoisseurs alike.

 Always fascinated with the natural splendor and creation of diamonds, Mr. Jabbour began traveling the globe as early as 18 years old in search of more knowledge, and in the process, established relationships with some of the top miners in the world; with vast connections in Brazil, the Congo, Guinea, and Canada.
-Although he built minor alluvial concessions in his travels, it wasn't long until Mr. Jabbour decided to open a fully operational mine of his own, and after careful consideration and research, opted to begin his operations in Menais Gerais, Brazil, where diamonds were previously thought to have been thoroughly mined.
+Although he built amazing connections with alluvial concessions in his travels, it wasn't long until Mr. Jabbour decided to invest his time fully operational mining operations and after careful consideration and research, opted to begin his exploration in Menais Gerais, Brazil, where diamonds were previously thought to have been thoroughly mined.
 But with the turn of the century, new technologies and understandings in diamond mining made it possible to see what others previously did not.
 It was Mr. Jabbours keen insight and knowledge that caused him to take advantage of this pristine diamond locale.

 Not only does he take advantage of Brazil's abundant mining opportunities, but Mr. Jabbours' philosophy and commitment to the environment extends far beyond the governmental requirements of his concessions.
-His personal commitment to replace vegetation by threefold makes the word "green" anything but a taboo or trend; it is a philosophy and passion in which preserves the geography of where he mines.
+His personal commitment to work with companies that replace vegetation by threefold makes the word "green" anything but a taboo or trend; it is a philosophy and passion in which preserves the geography of where the diamonds are mined.
 Community donations to local neighborhoods and schools are just some of the other various commitments to his credit.
 Mr. Ryan Jabbour truly believes in the philosophy of: "An open hand is able to give and receive.
 Part of what is gained from the land must be shared with the people who inhabit it."

-In response to this understanding, Secured Solutions INC was opened in 2014 with the goal of skipping middle men and directly reaching those serious about attaining tangible and secure assets.
-Mr. Jabbour relies on the assistance of those savvy with not only fancy colored diamonds, but human relationships, which is why he sought out a partnership with Mr. Lawrence H. Trailer, Vice President of Research & Development and Chief Advisor for Secured Solutions INC.
+In response to this understanding, Secured Solutions INC was opened with the goal of skipping middle men and directly reaching those serious about attaining tangible and secure assets.
+Mr. Jabbour relies on the assistance of those savvy with not only fancy colored diamonds, but human relationships.

 "…The market for fancy color diamonds is truly an arena in which collectors do battle to possess these ultimately rare and spectacular objects ... the number of these stones available at any one time is so small, that statistics cannot be applied, and the price of every stone is as unique as the object in question …"